Illumina/gvcfgenotyper/docs/FAQ.md

 * How can I get gvcfgenotyper output into Hail?

-Check out the instruction in the subdiretory "hail".
+Have a look at the instructions in the subdiretory "hail".

+* How can I parallelize gvcfgenotyper?

+See the script "merge.parallel.sh" in this directory

+* Where can I get some data to try this out?

+We recommend the Polaris cohort: https://github.com/Illumina/Polaris